 E-commerce/Goal Conversion Rate shows your keyword conversion rate and this is important to plot because it can point out keywords that are highly converting but that aren’t receiving a high level of traffic.

-- WHAT TO LOOK FOR: Look for small, red dots located close to the x-axis as these are the keywords which should get the most attention from any optimization efforts.
+- WHAT TO LOOK FOR: Look for small, red dots located close to the x-axis as these are the keywords that should get the most attention from any optimization efforts.

 - WHAT TO IMPROVE: Increase these keywords’ exposure on your website and focus on these within any of your PPC campaigns.